COVID-19 updates and support

 Seasonal Works in Tasmania

-Tasmania’s agriculture sector is currently facing a significant labour shortage due to COVID-19 so now is a great time to consider farm work if you are struggling to find a work.
-You could try anything including:
+Tasmania’s agriculture sector is currently facing a significant labour shortage due to COVID-19 now is a great time to consider farm work if you are struggling to find work.
+Jobs include:

 - picking and packing produce